Numbers #

 math.format(ans, {precision: 14}) // '0.3'

-Alternatives are to use Fractions which store a number as a numerator and denominator, or BigNumbers, which store a number with a higher precision.
+Alternatives are to use Fractions which store a number as a numerator and denominator, BigNumbers which store a number with a higher precision, or bigint which can store larger integer numbers.

 Minimum and maximum #